dimgerasimou/dwmblocks-blocks/README.md

 # dwmblocks-blocks

-This repository contains blocks, that can be used by a status line, e.g. dwmblocks.
-These blocks are clickable for dwm, and support color (for dwm patched with status 2d).
+This repository contains blocks, executables that display a single part of a status line.
+These can be used by a status line application, e.g. [dwmblocks](https://github.com/dimgerasimou/dwmasyncblocks).

+If the window manager and status application are configured correctly, the blocks support colour and are clickable.
+For dwm, it needs to be patched with [statuscmd](https://dwm.suckless.org/patches/statuscmd/) and [status2d](https://dwm.suckless.org/patches/status2d/)

 They are written using C, mostly using system libraries.
-The complete library usage is WIP as well as customization for a wider range of devices and drivers.

-A nerd font must definetly be used in the window manager to render properly, as well as ttf-font-awesome.
+A nerd font must definetly be used in the window manager to render the icons properly, as well as Font Awesome.

-Here is a list of the blocks, with a summary of its function and dependencies:
+Here is a list of the blocks, with a summary of their functions and dependencies:

 ## battery

 ### Usage

 Reports the battery level, status and optionally the power manager's status.
 Reads the battery info from `/sys/class/power_supply/BAT@`.

 Check if the correct path is set in the `config.h` file.

 ### Dependencies